dOpensource/dsiprouter-mcp/README.md

 }
 ```

-The API Token is also displayed after an install of dSIPRouter.
+The API Token is displayed after the initial install of dSIPRouter.
 Their is no way to obtain your token if you didn't store it.
 You can reset your dSIPRouter API Token by running this command on your dSIPRouter Server.

+If you don't have a valid SSL certificate then set DSIP_VERIFY_SSL as false

 ```bash
 dsiprouter setcredentials -ac YOUR_TOKEN